-The unusual structure of the church in Szczepanków is the west tower in which rooms heated with fireplaces were placed (probably intended for the Benedictines from Płock managing the church) and the western gallery.
-This building resembles castle or city towers, although it had no defensive features.
+The unusual structure of the church in Szczepankowo is the west tower in which rooms heated with fireplaces were placed (probably intended for the Benedictines from Płock managing the church) and the western gallery.
+This building resembles castle or town towers, although it had no defensive features.
 The lower floor received on both sides quite deep niches and the main front entrance to the church.
-The interior of the temple was connected to the tower first floor by means of stairs hidden in the annex at the front wall.
+The interior of the church was connected to the tower first floor by means of stairs hidden in the annex at the front wall.
 The first floor of the tower was occupied by a small room opened into the interior of the church with a large, semi-circular arcade and illuminated by two windows from the west and one from the south.
 It was warmed by a fireplace.
 Stairs in the thickness of the north wall led to the upper floor.
-From their platform, in the north-west corner of the tower, a short diagonal corridor was placed in the thickness of the buttress, ending with a currently walled up portal.
+From their platform, in the north-west corner of the tower, a short diagonal passage was placed in the thickness of the buttress, ending with a currently walled up portal.
 It probably served to preach to people gathered in the cemetery.
 The next floor also housed a room illuminated by three windows and equipped with a fireplace.
 Stairs in the thickness of the northern wall, and then the eastern wall led from it to the church attic from which you could enter the third floor of the tower, without a fireplace, but illuminated by two windows.
 Finally, the stairs from the attic in the north wall led to the top fourth floor of the tower, with six window openings.
 This floor was intended for bells.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.